Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Introduction

 Different from LTL or MITL, automata-based methods have not been developed for STL specifications to the same extent due to their complexity.
-Existing approaches that deal with control synthesis under STL specifications include barrier function \cite{lindemann2018,lindemann2019} and optimization methods~\cite{raman2015,raman2014,sadraddini2015}.
+Existing approaches that deal with control synthesis under STL specifications include optimization \citep{raman2015,raman2014,sadraddini2015} and barrier function methods \citep{lindemann2018,lindemann2019,yang2020continuous}.
+Optimization methods are mainly used for discrete-time systems.
+The idea is to encode STL formulas as mixed-integer constraints, and then the satisfying controller can be obtained by solving a series of optimization problems \citep{raman2015,raman2014}.
+An extension of the mixed-integer formulation is investigated for linear systems with additive bounded disturbances in \citet{sadraddini2015}, where the controller is obtained by solving the optimization problem at each time step in a receding horizon fashion.
+One drawback of this approach is the exponential computational complexity which makes it difficult to be applied to STL formulas with long time horizons.
 Barrier function methods are mainly used for continuous-time systems.
-The idea is to transfer the STL formula into one or several (time-varying) control barrier functions, and then obtain feedback control laws by solving quadratic programs \cite{lindemann2018,lindemann2019}.
+The idea is to transfer the STL formula into one or several (time-varying) control barrier functions, and then obtain feedback control laws by solving quadratic programs \citep{lindemann2018,lindemann2019}.
 This method is computationally efficient.
 However, as the existence and design of barrier functions are still open problems, it currently mainly applies to deterministic affine systems.
-Optimization methods are mainly used for discrete-time systems.
-The idea is to encode STL formulas as mixed-integer constraints, and then the satisfying controller can be obtained by solving a series of optimization problems \cite{raman2015,raman2014}.
-An extension of the mixed-integer formulation is investigated for linear systems with additive bounded disturbances in \cite{sadraddini2015}, where the controller is obtained by solving the optimization problem at each time step in a receding horizon fashion.
-The mixed-integer programming approach is sound but not complete for uncertain systems.
-Moreover, it deals with only bounded STL specifications.
-Other control synthesis approaches include sampling-based \cite{vasile2017} and learning-based methods \cite{aksaray2016,kurtz2019}.
+In \citet{yang2020continuous}, the authors consider linear cyber-physical systems with continuous-time dynamics and discrete-time controllers.
+The proposed offline trajectory planner is based on a mixed integer quadratic programming that utilizes control barrier functions to generate satisfying trajectories in continuous-time.
+Other control synthesis approaches include sampling-based \citep{vasile2017,karlsson2020sampling} and learning-based methods \citep{venkataraman2020tractable,kapoor2020model}.
+In addition, control synthesis for multi-agent systems and STL specifications is recently considered in \citet{lindemann2019feedback,buyukkocak2021planning,sun2022multi}.